Which place is cheaper, Saaremaa or Cesis?

 Saaremaa offers lots of family activities.
 While the island is known for its slow pace, there are still a number of fun activities where the kids can run and jump.
 There are several outdoor adventure parks and playgrounds that are great for young legs.
 Check out the playgrounds in Kuressaare or head out of town for more outdoor activities.
 When the weather's nice you can head to Kuressaare Beach or check out the ostrich farm in Muhu.

-Saaremaa is a great town if you're traveling as a couple.
+Couples visit Saaremaa frequently as it offers plenty of romantic activities.
 The peace and quiet of the island make for a relaxing couple's getaway.
 You can enjoy the outdoors and feel like you've stepped back in time as you explore the laid back island in the Baltics.

-Cesis and Saaremaa are comparable places to visit for backpackers and budget travelers.
+Cesis and Saaremaa are good places to visit for backpackers and budget travelers.

-It's common for backpackers to visit Saaremaa.
+Plenty of backpackers visit Saaremaa.
 While prices are cheap, transportation isn't great so you'll likely want to rent a car if you want to really explore the island.
 There are a number of rooms available for rent at an affordable price, particularly in the shoulder season, but you'll you'll only find a handful of hostels on the island.

 Public transit is limited or non-existant in Cesis.
 There are some bus options, but to thoroughly explore the surrounding area you'll really need access to a car.